Gingerbread Hazelnut Biscotti

 - 1/2 teaspoon shortening

-- 1. In a large bowl, mix the first eight ingredients.
+- 1. Preheat oven to 350°.
+In a large bowl, whisk the first eight ingredients.
 Place 1/2 cup oats in a small food processor; cover and process until ground.
 Stir remaining oats and ground oats into flour mixture.
-In a small bowl, whisk the eggs, molasses, oil and vanilla; gradually beat into flour mixture.
-Stir in hazelnuts and raisins.
-(Dough will be thick.)
+In a small bowl, whisk eggs, molasses, oil and vanilla; gradually beat into flour mixture.
+Stir in hazelnuts and raisins (dough will be thick).

 - 2. Divide dough in half.
-Using lightly floured hands, shape each into a 12-in. x 2- in. rectangle on parchment paper-lined baking sheets.
-Bake at 350° for 25-30 minutes or until a toothpick inserted in center comes out clean.
-Cool on pans on wire racks about 10 minutes or until firm.
+Using lightly floured hands, shape each into a 12x2-in. rectangle on parchment paper-lined baking sheets.
+Bake 25-30 minutes or until a toothpick inserted in center comes out clean.
+Cool on pans on wire racks 8-10 minutes or until firm.

 - 3. Transfer baked rectangles to a cutting board.
 Using a serrated knife, cut diagonally into 3/4-in. slices.
 Return to baking sheets, cut side down.

-- 5. In a microwave, melt chips and shortening; stir until smooth.
+- 5. In a microwave, melt baking chips and shortening; stir until smooth.
 Drizzle over biscotti; let stand until set.
 Store between pieces of waxed paper in airtight containers.
-Yield: 2-1/2 dozen.